Andreas-aa/hit-bounce-detection/README.md

 ├── model/                    # Saved Random Forest models ├── per_point_v2/             # JSON files for training and testing
 ├── tool/                     # Viz tool
-├── build_features.py         # Feature extraction for ML and physics
-├── physics.py                # Physics-based event detection
-├── main.py                   # Main script for supervised and unsupervised detection
+├── unused_models/            # LSTM, MLP, XGB and other models but not kept for final evaluation ├── build_features.py         # Feature extraction for ML and physics ├── physics.py                # Physics-based event detection ├── main.py                   # Main script for supervised and unsupervised detection